How Much to Charge for dog sitting

 I don’t charge any kind of cancellation fee.
 In most cases, I don’t offer a refund either.
 Rather, my standard policy is to keep a credit on the client’s account for the amount of the canceled visit, for the client to use any time within one year.
 This way, I keep the money.

-Just be sure to set aside the cash needed to pay your sitters for credited visits otherwise you might trick yourself into thinking your business is doing better financially than it actually is.
+When you keep a credit on file for cancellations, be sure to set aside the cash needed to pay your sitters for credited visits.
+Otherwise you might trick yourself into thinking your business is doing better financially than it actually is.

 How Much To Charge For Vet Visits or Picking Up Supplies?